 - Any underlying medical conditions

 Some forms of AFib are symptoms of an underlying heart disease.
 Other types have symptoms so mild that many people have no idea they even have the condition.
-If you have either an extremely mild form or a successful pulmonary vein isolation over a year ago, you shouldn’t have to worry about a rating with the best companies.
+If you have either an extremely mild form or a successful pulmonary vein isolation over a year ago, you shouldn’t have to worry about a rating with most companies.

 How to Save Money on Life Insurance with Atrial Fibrillation